 Credit scores play a big role when you’re renting an apartment.
 Most apartment communities require a certain minimum score before you can even sign a lease; others base the amount of a security deposit on how good the potential tenant’s credit score is.
-Any way you slice it, having good credit will make the renting process easier on you – and by the same token, bad credit will make it more difficult.
+Any way you slice it, having good credit will make the renting process easier on you – and by the same token, having bad credit could make it more difficult.

-The situation becomes a bit more complicated when a couple — whether they’re married or not — is looking to rent an apartment together, and one person has a credit score that’s way lower than the other’s.
+The situation becomes a bit more complicated when a couple — whether they’re married or not — is looking to rent an apartment together, and one person has a credit score that’s way lower than the others.
 How would this tricky scenario play out?
 We talked to some experts to find out.

 According to Becky Frost, senior manager of consumer education for Experian Consumer Services, a lot depends on the scoring model used by the apartment community.

 “Some systems only take into account rental history, which can vary widely from all the details provided on a credit report,” Frost said.
 “When you apply for a mortgage or any other joint account, the lender or landlord will consider both your credit history and your spouse’s.
 However, your credit reports are tied to you individually.
 If one party has less-than-stellar credit, it may be worthwhile to consider placing the lease in the spouse’s name who has the better credit.
 Each landlord likely uses different criteria, and may require both spouses’ information.”

 If you’re struggling with credit, it may take some searching before you find the apartment that’s right for you.
 Every landlord has a different tenant on-boarding process.
 If you have a partner or roommate with bad credit, it may take a while to find an apartment to accept that.

 “As always, communication is key when talking with a potential landlord about their policies,” Frost said.
 “Don’t be afraid to ask questions about policies before applying for the apartment.”